naxionthinking/USCS-Sample-Prep/ReadMe.md

    - These will be printouts with "Warning:" before them.
    - If a check is passed, a message will be printed with "SUCCESS:" before it.
    - If any warnings are printed, figure out why and report if the warning says to.

-- The scripts also output csv files that need to be emailed to project managers.
-  - See the `Folder Structure` section to see what is outputted.